No Game Today: Wintry weather, plenty of MLB postponements

 “If it was up to me, no one would play north of Atlanta or east of Colorado in the first few weeks, but that’s not going to happen,” Braves reliever Peter Moylan said.

 Angels sensation Shohei Ohtani was slated to pitch for the third time before their game against the Royals was called off because of subfreezing temperatures.
-Aaron Judge and the Yankees were set to play a doubleheader against the Tigers after a rainout on Saturday, but the twinbill was wiped out, too, with icicles all over Comerica Park.
-The last three games of Minnesota’s series at Target Field against the Chicago White Sox were wiped out by rain, then a blizzard.
+Aaron Judge and the Yankees were set to play a doubleheader against the Tigers after a rainout on Saturday, but the twinbill was pulled, too, with icicles all over Comerica Park.
+The last three games of Minnesota’s series at Target Field against the Chicago White Sox were lost to rain, then a blizzard.

-No action for Blue Jays at Indians, and Braves at Cubs one day after the teams played through miserable conditions at Wrigley Field.
+Also postponed were Blue Jays at Indians, and Braves at Cubs one day after the teams played through miserable conditions at Wrigley Field.

 “Driving out again, it was remarkably bad,” Cubs manager Joe Maddon said.
 “It’s just the right thing to do.
 It’s not about just getting games in.
 You want to be able to play the game on a major league-caliber, championship-caliber level.”